QUARTZ VS GRANITE COUNTERTOPS: THE ULTIMATE COMPARISON GUIDE (2024)

 WHAT IS GRANITE?

-Granite is a highly resistant natural stone formed by cooling magma.
+Granite is a highly resistant purely natural stone formed by cooling magma.
 It contains different minerals, including quartz and feldspar, giving its surface a unique aspect.
 It is mined in large slabs for countertop materials.

 QUARTZ VS GRANITE COUNTERTOPS: AN OVERVIEW